-Bottom Line: In addition to being allergenic to some people, milk has been linked with several adverse effects, such as increased risk for acne and prostate cancer.
+Many people are intolerant to lactose, and some are allergic to whey or casein.
+Milk has also been linked to other adverse effects, such as an increased risk of acne and prostate cancer.

 Virtually all milk sold for human consumption is processed in some way.

-This is done to increase the safety of milk consumption and the shelf life of milk products.
+This is done to increase the safety and shelf life of milk products.

-Pasteurization results in a slight loss of vitamins, due to their sensitivity to heat, but doesn’t have a substantial effect on the nutritional value (41).
+Pasteurization results in a slight loss of vitamins due to their sensitivity to heat but doesn’t have a substantial effect on milk’s nutritional value (42).

-Milk fat is made up of countless globules of different sizes.
+Milk fat is made up of countless particles, or globules, of different sizes.

-In raw milk, these fat globules have a tendency to stick together and float to the surface of milk.
+In raw milk, these fat globules have a tendency to stick together and float to the surface.

 Homogenization is the process of breaking these fat globules into smaller units.

-This is done by heating the milk and pumping it through narrow pipes at high pressures.
+This is done by heating the milk and pumping it through narrow pipes at high pressure.

 Most milk products are produced from homogenized milk.
 An exception is cheese, which is usually produced from unhomogenized milk.

-Homogenization does not have any adverse effects on the nutritional quality (42).
+Homogenization does not have any adverse effects on nutritional quality (

 Raw milk is a term used for milk that has not been pasteurized or homogenized.